-Solid, sturdy, and long-lasting, this large litter box for multiple cats resists tracking like a charm, is incredibly easy to clean, and features those all-important high sides to prevent spray from going all over the place.
+Solid, sturdy, and long-lasting, this large litter box for multiple cats resists litter tracking off like a charm, is incredibly easy to clean, and features those all-important high sides to prevent spray and tracked litter going all over the place.
 Again, this is a simple and functional litter box without a huge amount of frills, but it more than does the job if you’re looking for something long-lasting and fuss-free.

 - Included litter scoop

 - Easy access for cats